 The group is soon joined by comedian Peter Kay as Victor Kennedy.
 He pushes them forward into finding the Doctor with thorough methods.
 He is so mysterious and has this odd ‘eczema’ about him.

 Peter Kay gives a strange performance as the Abzorbaloff, since his voice changes into a strong northern accent for an alien.
-Sometimes it was difficult to take the Abzorbaloff so seriously on screen.
+Sometimes it was difficult to take the Abzorbaloff seriously on screen.

-So ‘Love and Monsters’, whilst it’s also not a standout favourite, is an enjoyable episode for me.
+So ‘Love and Monsters’, whilst it’s not a standout favourite, is an enjoyable episode for me.
 It’s strange the Doctor and Rose aren’t in it much, but Marc Warren is very good as Elton in this episode.

 I have more positive things to say about this episode than negative, as it’s an interesting experiment.